Skip to main content

 Operation of the Committee of Interdisciplinary Support (EDY)

-Educational evaluation and support of students and the school community, within the school’s premises, is undertaken by the Committee of Interdisciplinary Support, which operates in every school unit and is part of the School Network of Educational Support (SDEYs).
+Student and school community evaluation and support takes place at the school’s premises, and is undertaken by the Committee of Interdisciplinary Support, which operates for every school unit and is part of the School Network of Educational Support (SDEYs).

 A Special Education School Unit (SMEAE) is the support centre of every School Network of Educational Support (SDEY).